Vector: Online DIB Training

 As a student, you play a vital role in helping foster a positive campus community.
 All students are guided by the Code of Student Rights & Responsibilities and are expected to uphold the values outlined within: unity, innovation, inclusion, and engagement.

-New KU undergraduate and graduate students enrolled in the Spring 2023 semester must complete the online training by a to-be-determined deadline before enrolling in Fall 2023 classes.
-Registration holds will be placed on non-compliant student accounts on October 8th, 2022 and the Spring deadline (TBD) respectively.
+New KU undergraduate and graduate students enrolled in the Spring and Fall 2023 semesters must complete the online training before enrolling in Fall 2023 classes.
+Registration holds will be placed on non-compliant student accounts following the deadline date.

 General troubleshooting with course issues includes making sure you are on the most up to date browser.
 Google Chrome and Mozilla Firefox are recommended as they are the most compatible browsers with HTML5.
 If you are on the most recent version of one of those browsers and it is still not working, clear your browser cache, shut down all browser windows, and try again.